 What is the Strengthen Alabama Homes program (SAH)?
-SAH provides grants to residents of Baldwin and Mobile Counties in Alabama for residential wind mitigation on existing, owner occupied, single family homes.
+SAH provides grants to Alabama residents for residential wind mitigation on existing, owner occupied, single family homes.
 Funding for this program comes from the insurance industry in Alabama and is not funded from the state’s general budget, nor is it tied to a federally funded program.

 What is FORTIFIED™?
 The mitigation standard adopted by the Strengthen Alabama Homes program is known as the FORTIFIED Home™ program and it was developed by the Insurance Institute for Business and Home Safety (IBHS).
-To receive this grant, you must reach the IBHS FORTIFIED Bronze or Silver standard.
-Learn more about FORTIFIED™ by visiting www.fortifiedhome.org.
+To receive this grant, you must reach the IBHS FORTIFIED Roof or Silver standard.
+Learn more about FORTIFIED™ by visiting http://www.fortifiedhome.org.

 What should I know?

 Applicants should understand the following before applying:

 - Grants will pay 100% of the cost of mitigation up to $10,000